OyinSys/React-Remita-inline/README.md

 # react-remita

-This is a react library for integrating the Remita payment gateway
+This is a react library for integrating the Remita payment gateway.

 ## Demo
 ![img](Remita_checkout.PNG "Sample Checkout Image")
 ## Get Started

-This React library provides a wrapper to add Remita Payment Checkout to your React application
+This React library provides a wrapper to add Remita Payment Checkout to your React application.

 ### Install

 npm install react-remita --save

 or with `yarn`